ScottishCovidResponse/CoronaBICI/README.md

 This time data is added to finally create the file "Scotland_bici_input.xml", which sumarises the model and data in a way that BICI can understand.
 The data itself consists of daily regional cases from the website https://smazeri.shinyapps.io/Covid19_Scotland/.

-## 2) RUNNING THE ANALYSIS
+2) RUNNING THE ANALYSIS

 This is done in the "Analysis" directory.
+There are two ways to run:

-The "bici.cc" file is compiled using
+a) If running as a single process the "bici.cc" file is compiled using

+g++ bici.cc header/tinyxml2.cc -O3 -o bici

+and run using:

+./bici Scotland_bici_input.xml 10000

+Here 10000 represents the number of samples on each chain.

+b) To run multiple chains under MPI the line #define MP 1 is uncommented in bici.cc and code is compiled using:

 mpic++ bici.cc header/tinyxml2.cc -O3 -o bici